ubccr/xdmod/user_manual_builder/Allocations_Tab.rst

    View additional information about an allocation.

-The usage for an individual on an allocations can be broken down by resource.
+The usage for an individual on an allocation can be broken down by resource.

 .. figure:: media/allocations_user_info.png